signebedi/mercutio/docs/future.md

 * **DONE 9.4.20** add support for saving to custom filenames

 ## In Progress
-* add support for exp, hp, spells, attacks, and equipment
 * build more tests!!

 ## Future Projects